 3) Don’t Seem Desperate

 I also get a lot of people connecting with me on LinkedIn and the first thing they say is “I need a job, can you hire me?”
-This is a very big turn off.
+This is a very big turn-off.
 You need to do proper networking and create value by giving help first.
-Networking is the long game so you should be doing this when times a good.
+Networking is a long game so you should be doing this when times are good.

 4) Research the Company